 • Your mentee may want to arrange further meetings with you.
 If they ask about this, take some time to consider it and let them know later.
 There's no need to decide during the meeting.

-· Reflect on past sessions.
-Which topics did you feel most comfort able with?
+- Make sure you've filled out the feedback form for session 7 - Reflect on past sessions.
+Which topics did you feel most comfortable with?

 · Discuss the overall experience and share specific feedback too